SnoringCatGames/surfacer/README.md

     - Remove B from the surface collection.
 - Repeat the iteration until no merges were performed.

+#### Record adjacent neighbor surfaces

+- Every surface should have both adjacent clockwise and counter-clockwise neighbor surfaces.
+- Use a similar process as above for finding surfaces with matching end positions.

 ### Calculating edges

 TODO